OfficeDev/outlook-dev-docs/docs/add-ins/match-strings-in-an-item-as-well-known-entities.md

 Figure 1 describes how Exchange Server and Outlook support well-known entities for add-ins, and what add-ins can do with well-known entities.
 See [Retrieving entities in your add-in](#retrieving-entities-in-your-add-in) and [Activating an add-in based on the existence of an entity](#activating-an-add-in-based-on-the-existence-of-an-entity) for more details on how to use these entities.

 **Figure 1.
-How Exchange Server, Outlook and add-ins support well-known entities**
+How Exchange Server, Outlook, and add-ins support well-known entities**

 ![Support and use of well-known entities in mail app](images/well-known-entities-info.png)